 - Competitive rates

 In the end, it’s best to compare companies side by side before you buy a policy.
-One way you can do this is by comparing quotes among well-known companies.
-Both national insurers and local companies are based in Oregon.
+One way you can do this is by comparing quotes among well-known national and local Oregon-based car insurance carriers.
 This can help guide you toward the best deal.
 You can also research specific aspects of providers, such as market share, customer reviews, and available discounts.
 For an in-depth review of each company’s quality, be sure to visit our article on the best auto insurers in the country.